Maxkazoo/Kawasaki-CAN-Torque-Adapter/README.md

 - Displays metrics such as instantaneous fuel economy

 ## Wiring
-Please refer to the `Documentation` folder for wiring details.
+Please refer to the `Kawasaki KDS3 to OBD2.xlsx` for wiring details. (in Japanese)

 ## Usage
 1. Upload the sketch to the Arduino Nano